diavoloism/pissking/README.md

 If you constantly talk about drama / center your whole life around making others miserable.

-If you PDA Trish Una, Risotto Nero, or Cioccolata.
+I sometimes gatekeep Trish Una, Risotto Nero, Ada Mesmer or Cioccolata.
+I love them more than you <3

 TT/TD or any other variant claimants.
 This does not exist on a pixel game.